 5. Things are quicker to rise… and quicker to fall up here.
-That means a rising for a loaf of bread may only take an hour here, when, down at sea level it may take you a couple hours.
+That means a rising for a loaf of bread may only take an hour here, when, down at sea level it may take you a couple of hours.
 But my cakes, if not cooked absolutely perfectly through, will fall within seconds if I remove them from the oven before their time.

 Hmmm… there are other tips I should share, I’m sure I’ll think of them later, but this is a good start.
 I’d say these are the basics that get me by.
 I have made more than a few mistakes.
 There are some things I have not yet figured out.
 I’m baking almost daily, and always looking to learn new things.
 If you have any ideas, let me know!
-I’ll be glad to share more in the future as I come up with new, helpful insight into the art of high altitude baking.
+I’ll be glad to share more in the future as I come up with new, helpful insights into the art of high-altitude baking.

 In the meanwhile, I’ll share a recipe for bread that works for me every time, and I bake this one, on average, twice a week, so it has been tested, tried, and true.
 I call it my High Mountain Rustic Loaf.
 It’s remarkably simple, and takes the bare minimum of ingredients: flour, salt, a little yeast, and water.
-Give it a try!
-No matter what altitude at which you bake.
+Give it a try, no matter what altitude at which you bake!

 Living up here, as far from town as we are, and as infrequent as our visits to town may be, we stock our pantry with bulk items like flour, sugar, powdered milk, and canned goods.
 We’d need a mighty large freezer if we were to keep all the bread here that we consume during the winter months, so baking bread on a regular basis becomes a necessity.
 I also quite enjoy it.
 It is simple and easy… Really!
 And nothing makes the house smell better than freshly baked bread.
 Because of our high elevation, there are often many adjustments that have to be made to allow for a recipe to work here.
 But bread, well, that just works well up here.
 As I mentioned earlier, things rise faster up here, and fall faster.
-No problem with loaf bread, but big problem with cakes (I tend to bake cookies and pies instead of cakes, more often than not).
+No problem with loaf bread, but a big problem with cakes (I tend to bake cookies and pies instead of cakes, more often than not).